 Effective with the 2018/2019 Delivery Year, the Capacity Market design is enhanced to recognize two product types for Capacity Resources, Capacity Performance Resources and Base Capacity Resources, to ensure that capacity resources committed to meet the PJM Region's reliability and resource adequacy needs will deliver the promised energy and reserves when called upon in emergencies.
-The Base Capacity Resource product-type will be phased out such that all capacity resources used to meet the PJM Region's reliability and resource adequacy needs will be the Capacity Performance Resource product-type effective with the 2020/2021 Delivery Year.
+The Base Capacity Resource product-type will be phased out such that all capacity resources used to meet the PJM Region's reliability and resource adequacy Performance Resource product-type will be phased out such that all capacity resources used to meet the PJM Region's reliability and resource adequacy Performance Resource product-type effective with the 2020/2021 Delivery Year.

 Effective with the 2020/2021 Delivery Year, the Capacity Market design includes the ability to offer Seasonal Capacity Performance Resources directly into the RPM Auction as an alternative to entering into a commercial arrangement to establish and offer an Aggregate Resource.
-Capacity Market Sellers may submit sell offers of either Summer-Period Capacity Performance Resources or Winter-Period Capacity Performance Resources and the auction clearing optimization algorithm will be designed to clear equal quantities of off-setting seasonal capacity sell offers thereby creating an annual capacity commitment by matching a Summer-Period Capacity Performance Resource with a Winter-Period Capacity Performance Resource.
+Capacity Market Sellers may submit sell offers of either Summer-Period Capacity Performance Resources or Winter-Period Capacity Performance Resources and the auction clearing optimization algorithm will be designed to clear equal quantities of off-setting seasonal capacity sell offers thereby creating an annual capacity commitment by matching a Summer-Period Capacity Performance Resource.